-On this page I am going to layout what is (hopefully!) a logical set of steps to follow so that you can firstly identify a problem you may be having with an optical disc followed by some steps you can take to correct that problem.
+On this page I am going to layout what is (hopefully!) a logical set of steps to follow so that you can firstly identify a problem you may be having with a CD, Blu-ray or DVD disc followed by some steps you can take to correct that problem.

-The sequence here should apply to just about any situation you have with a DVD, CD or game disc regardless of whether the disc contains just data or if it has been created to play back video.
+The sequence here should apply to just about any situation you have with a DVD, CD, Blu-ray or game disc regardless of whether the disc contains just data or if it has been created to play back video.

 As a word of warning, some of the steps may involve treatment to the surface of the disc to correct reading errors and it is important to note that they may NOT be applicable to Blu-ray discs.

 Blu-ray discs are manufactured differently and only light polishing is suitable for them.

 Doing otherwise may result in permanent damage to the disc surface that may render the disc completely useless.